Code1-SecB/Code_1_FA18/final/README.md

 ### 2. Loops

-convert the sketch below to use two 'while' loops, rather than two 'for' loops.
-It should look the same.
+convert the sketch below to use two 'while' loops, rather than two 'for' loops. it should look the same.

 ![](https://raw.githubusercontent.com/whoisbma/whoisbma.github.io/master/Code1/img/map1.png "")